 These are the stages of emotional processing.
 Over time, the benefits are profound.
-Our emotions move through us freely and we are generally at peace with ourselves.
+Our emotions move through us freely and we generally enjoy more wellbeing.

 How you currently process your emotions depends on your nature and nurture.
 So does the type of emotions you are most uncomfortable about facing.

 For example, I have no problem in feeling my anger.
 But feeling my pain is another story.
-We all have different combo platters.
+We all have unconscious attitudes or stances toward certain emotions.

 Many of us engage in either one or a combination of these:

-Resistance/repression – straight forward avoidance.
-Sadly, this limits our ability to feel pleasure along with pain.
+Disassociation – This limits our ability to feel pleasure along with pain.
 It puts a strain on all personal relationships.
 It might even help to create chronic health issues.

-Rumination – The emotions are being felt/experienced, but our monkey mind takes over and attempts to think them out.
+Rumination – The emotions may be being felt/experienced, but we are getting stuck in thinking.
 This is the essence of what it means to struggle against emotions.

 Attachment/addiction to your emotions – We are subconsciously addicted to feeling stuck and we seek out experiences that keep us there.
 As with the other tendencies, at its root it is a lack of awareness issue.